WorksheetPlanning limits applyLast reviewed July 7, 2026

 Quick reference table

-A solar system sizing chart is a calculator-led planning worksheet.
-It connects monthly load, offset target, PVWatts-style losses, array size, production, roof fit, inverter, and battery assumptions before layout, interconnection, and installer review.
+A solar system sizing chart records monthly load, target coverage, system losses, array size, production, roof fit, inverter limits, and battery assumptions in one worksheet.

 Solar system sizing worksheet